 So I’m going to go and have a cry now so will keep this brief.
 Happy birthday for Thursday dad, I’ll be sure to scoff this cake I made for you on your behalf, dog hairs and all.

-You’ll need: A 9 inch loaf tin, baking paper and a food mixer.
+You’ll need: A 9 inch loaf tin and a food mixer.

 210g unsalted butter